kwur/new-kwur-site/_posts/2010-05-07-steady-bloggin.md

   </p>

   <div style="text-align: left;">
     What do you get when you combine the Beatles, Rolling Stones, Kinks, and Pink Floyd?
 Why, the Pretty Things!
 Okay!
-According to wikipedia (you know, the Truth), this British Invasion band &#8220;made it&#8221; in the UK, but sadly never in the Land of the Double-Down.
+According to wikipedia (you know, the Truth), this British Invasion band “made it” in the UK, but sadly never in the Land of the Double-Down.
 Until now!
   </div>

   <div style="text-align: left;">